r0tiart/angular-scope-watch-lab-g-416/README.md

 ## Instructions

-In this repo we've got a few fields to fill out for a user's information.
+In this repo we've got a few fields to fill out for a user's information - username, and their countries short name (abbreviation), full name, and population.

 Using `$scope.$watch`, check whenever the username gets updated.